NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 improvements and thereby resume the author's stance in a way that effects the highest leverage over time?

+What can we do to prevent proliferation of unhelahty overahead ("excessive talking about doing, instead of doing")?

 # Future work
 [future]: #future-work